Modern Slavery Statement 2023

 As we expect our suppliers to meet our high standards, we are in constant exchange with them and seek for common understanding and united action.

 1.7.
 Our Measures taken to address modern slavery

 A robust governance, clear policies, an effective risk assessment as well as a profound understanding of our supply chain are basis for a targeted approach to addressing slavery and human trafficking.
-At Vaillant GmbH we incorporate mechanisms to preventing modern slavery at various stages: when selecting a supplier, when engaging with suppliers, when assessing them and when aiming for further development.
+At Vaillant Group we incorporate mechanisms to preventing modern slavery at various stages: when selecting a supplier, when engaging with suppliers, when assessing them and when aiming for further development.
 In 2023, we plan to further develop our approach in purchasing into a holistic external supplier due diligence process.

 1.7.1.
 Selection process

 For new suppliers we have integrated social and environmental aspects in our supplier pre-assessment.
 It includes:

 A commitment to the United Nations Global Compact